mmcmm/design-patterns/README.md

-# design-patterns
+# Design Patterns
-Design Patterns in C#
+A collection of Design Patterns implemented in C#